ni8mr/flasktaskr_project_for_ci/README.md

 # This repository is created for learning CI (continuous integration) process for developement using Travis CI.
-This is the Task Manager that has been created on https://github.com/ni8mr/Flasktaskr
+This is the Task Manager that has been developed on https://github.com/ni8mr/Flasktaskr